 Business Model of Sony – Placement Strategy

-The centrepiece of the business model of Sony is centred on the company’s distribution channel.
+The centerpiece of the business model of Sony is centered on the company’s distribution channel.
 They make certain that their products are freely accessible to their customers.
 In a country like India, where people want to buy long-lasting and durable products, the distribution route is extremely important.
 The manufacturer, retailer, and finally the customer make up their distribution channel.
 They primarily distribute their items through a limited number of dealers, such as SONY WORLD.

 They have a large presence in India, with branches all over the country.
 They have around 7000 channel partners, over 260 Sony stores, and 21 branch sites in their distribution network.
 They employ a single-level distribution channel in this case.
 Dongsheng International Trade Co.
 Ltd, Front-Page Trade Co.
 Ltd, Best Wholesale Co.
 Ltd, and Denzuke Network Sdn.
-Bhd is just a few of its wholesale distributors.
+Bhd is just one of its wholesale distributors.

 Sony does maintain a large business market to expand it globally.
 Let’s see how the company promotes its products.